Me: Look! A complete story! On DVD and everything! Our first complete adventure starring Patrick Troughton! How exciting is that?

 Sue: I hope the Doctor can live with himself after all the misery he’s caused.
 Does Toberman come back as a Cyberman to take his revenge in another story?
 Does he team-up with a Cybermat and come after the Doctor?
 He bloody better had.

 Sue: I’m disappointed.
 It just didn’t do it for me.
 It was great to see a moving story all the way through, but the plot was terrible.
 Patrick Troughton was excellent, though.
 He’s making the whole thing worthwhile, even if I don’t approve of the way his character is being written.

 Sue: It could have been worse.
 It could have been six episodes.
 So what’s next?

 Me: I won’t lie to you, Sue, Season Five is going to be tough.
 Coming up next we have six six-part stories…

 Me: And 27 of those 36 episodes don’t exist.

 Me: I only wish I was.

-Sue: Remember when you climbed Mount Kilimanjaro?
-You did it in the dark because if you could see how high it really was you would give up before you even started?
-Well, you just turned on the lights for me.
+Sue: Remember when you climbed the submit of Mount Kilimanjaro, Neil?
+You did it in the dark, because if you saw how high it was, you wouldn’t have tried.
+Well, you just turned the lights on for me.
 Thanks for that.